BHFDSC/CCU007_03/code/README.md

 For inquiries: qi_huang@ucl.ac.uk

 Step1
-Process the primary dataset, i.e., National Congenital Heart Disease Audit (NCHDA)
+Process the primary dataset, i.e., National Congenital Heart Disease Audit (NCHDA).
+We used specific procedure algorithm  and activity algorithm to allocate the procedure type.
+These two algorithm were developed and used by National Institute for Cardiovascular Outcomes Research (NICOR).

 NCHDA data processing (R code)

+which calls the following R files:

+05.specific_procedure_algorithm_v8.05

+04.activity_analysis_algorithm_v8.03

+02.nchda_aa_sp_shared_codes_v8.05

 Step 2
 Create linked data, i.e., link the NCHDA dataset to HES and create care spells and derive the hospital resource utilization before age 1-year (study outcome)